 The collection and distribution of resources was audited by the firm, Ernst and Young.
+We are the Largest Food Donators in Colombia.

 More than 515,000 people benefited from the donation of almost 1,900 tons of food in good condition generated by our operations.